ExMember/exmember.github.io/_posts/2023-07-31-the-ai-apocalypse-started-decades-ago.md

 from genocide,[^ibm]
 and from climate change.[^exxon]

-[^tobacco]: "In short, defendants have marketed and sold their lethal product with zeal, with deception, with a single-minded focus on their financial success, and without regard for the human tragedy or social costs that success exacted," US District Court ruling in United States v.
-Philip Morris, quoted in [_Judge rules against Big Tobacco_](https://money.cnn.com/2006/08/17/news/companies/tobacco_ruling/index.html)
+[^tobacco]: "In short, defendants have marketed and sold their lethal product with zeal, with deception, with a single-minded focus on their financial success, and without regard for the human tragedy or social costs that success exacted," [US District Court opinion, _United States v.
+Philip Morris_](https://www.justice.gov/sites/default/files/civil/legacy/2014/09/11/amended%20opinion_0.pdf) (page 34)

 [^eastindia]: "[The English East India Company] was essentially the de facto emperor of large portions of India, which was one of the most productive economies in the world at that point.” -- Emily Erikson, [_How the East India Company Became the World’s Most Powerful Monopoly_](https://www.history.com/news/east-india-company-england-trade)